syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 On using MultiMonitor scenario, the FloatWindow behavior as follows:

-* NativeFloatWindow can able to resize both in primary and secondary monitor.
+* NativeFloatWindow can be resized both in primary and secondary monitor.
-* On showing half of the NativeFloatWindow between primary and in secondary monitor, the NativeFloatWindow remains at left side in primary monitor while plug in and plug out the secondary monitor.
+* On showing half of the NativeFloatWindow between primary and in secondary monitor, the NativeFloatWindow remains at the left side in primary monitor while plugged in and plugged out of the secondary monitor.
-* When NativeFloatWindow is moved to secondary monitor from primary monitor, it remains at the primary monitor itself while plug in and plug out.
+* When NativeFloatWindow is moved to secondary monitor from primary monitor, it remains at the primary monitor itself while plugged in and plugged out.

 ### Enabling and Disabling the float functionality